jden/node-mochi/README.md

 ## why

 I like to make dependencies explicit.
 I found myself getting lazy and not typing `require('mocha')` at the top of my tests.
 I would type a `require('chai')` because I had to.
-This lets me type just one require, but still be explicit.
+This lets me type just one require, but still be explicit. this is like a symlink for my regular testing patterns.

 ## contributions
 feel free to open an issue